nemesisdb/nemesisdb/docs/docs/tutorials/sessions/what-is-a-session.md

 For example:

-- A web app could create a session for each user that logs in.
+- A web app can create a session for each user that logs in.
 The session ends after a set duration
-- A delivery app, create a session for each active delivery, which ends when the customer receives the package
+- A delivery app can create a session for each active delivery, which ends when the customer receives the package

 # Creating Sessions